Russia, The Crimea and The Ukrainian Language Debate

-Russia has annexed the Crimea region from Ukraine claiming the Russian-speaking popoulation were under threat.
-Using language as a political tool is no new thing; however the debate over Ukrainian being a distinct language or a dialect of Russian is heating up.
+Russia has annexed the Crimea region from Ukraine claiming the Russian-speaking population were under threat.
+Using language as a political tool is no new thing; however, the debate over Ukrainian being a distinct language or a dialect of Russian is heating up.

 In her article on the website of The Boston Globe, Britt Peterson, explores the subject, taking a closer look at the Ukrainian language.

 Peterson gives account of a number of long-forgotten statements about the Ukrainian language made by famous Russians that have been circulating online.
 In the past, many Russians referred to the language as “Little Russian.”

 Czar Nicholas II, for example, once stated that there “is no Ukrainian language, just illiterate peasants speaking Little Russian.”

 While Peterson admits that the line between language and dialect is not clear-cut, she states that most linguists believe Russian and Ukrainian to be two different languages.

 In fact, she says the Russian and Ukrainian lexicon differ by 38%, which is more than between Spanish and Italian.

 Scholars generally agree that Russian, Ukrainian and Belarusian all have their roots in Old East Slavic, but that they split off from this language thousand years ago.
 Peterson says that Russian linguists, however, believe East Slavic to be a form of Russian, which means Ukrainian and Belarusian aren’t sister languages of Russian, but rather daughter languages.